nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sorting students : `sort`

-Sorts students with personal details
+Sorts students based on personal details

 Format: `sort [n/ASC or DESC] [p/ASC or DESC] [a/ASC or DESC] [gl/ASC or DESC] [g/ASC or DESC]`

 * The order of prefixes DOES matter.
-If there are ties in the first field, it will use later fields to tie-break.
+If there are ties in the first field, later fields will be used to tie-break.
 * Only name, phone number, address, grade level and group are valid fields to sort by.
 * The sorting order must be `ASC` or  `DESC`, and is case-insensitive.

-To clear the sorting conditions, use command `sort clear`
+To clear the sorting conditions, use the command `sort clear`.

 Examples:
 * `sort n/ASC` sorts the students by name in ascending order.
-* `sort gl/DESC n/ASC` sorts the students by grade level in descending order, and tie-breaks with name in ascending order
+* `sort gl/DESC n/ASC` sorts the students by grade level in descending order, and tie-breaks using name in ascending order.

 ### Clearing all entries : `clear`